ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

 * The animal model also requires a defined initial cohort structure.

+* The soil model requires [parameter estimates for the microbial functional groups and enzyme classes](./model_details/decay/default_microbial_params.md) that it uses.
+  However, they are added as part of the configuration (in a similar manner to model constants) rather than in a data file.

 There is no generic system for reading in CSV data, instead a path to each file needs to be provided as part of the configuration of the relevant model, e.g.